An unfamiliar token or collectible appeared in Phantom

 The safest action is to report the token or collectible as spam.

-1. Open the token or collectible.
+1. In Phantom, open the token or collectible.

 2. Select MoreReport as Spam.